wasabipesto/valinor/README.md

 	sudo tailscale up

 ### [Weave Net](https://www.weave.works/docs/net/latest/overview/)
-TODO: When I bring Celebrimbor int the fold.
+TODO: When I bring Celebrimbor into the fold.

 ### External Firewall
 For every device, I have a firewall that lives outside of this configuration.
 This is because docker likes to [punch holes](https://news.ycombinator.com/item?id=27670058) in anything it can touch and I don't need to put up with forwarding ports anymore thanks to tailscale.